Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

     "-maxDelay"  input that permits user to specify ReconnectMaxDelay Sample usage: -h2 localhost -p2 14025 -h3 localhost -p3 14026 -attempLimit -1 -numConnections 3 -minDelay 5000 -maxDelay 30000

+wlconsumer-RtoRecovery-001: Alters WLConsumer to get use the RTSDK apigateway test tool to delay the response of the token reissue at least 5 seconds before calling the rsslReactorQueryServiceDiscovery() method to establish a reactor channel after closing the previous one.

 Module:  Provider
 -----------------